JMarkstrom/yubikey-removal-behavior/readme.md

 currently logged in user(s) when a YubiKey is removed.
 It does this by monitoring for YubiKey removal events and checking the value of the ```removalOption``` registry key:

-- If the value is set to ```1```, the code will lock the workstation
+- If the value is set to ```1```, the application will lock the workstation
-- If the value is set to ```2```, the code will log out the user(s)
+- If the value is set to ```2```, the application will log out the user(s)

 Control of the value is exercised using Group Policy, Registry or MDM.

-⚠️ This application was created for demonstration purposes only.
-It is _not_ a product of Yubico and as such this application and accompanying Microsoft Administrative Templates (ADMX) are provided "as-is" without any warranty of any kind, either expressed or implied.
+⚠️ This application is provided "as-is" without any warranty of any kind, either expressed or implied.

 ## 💻 Prerequisites